Risk Assessment Heat Maps: Visual Risk Management for Business Plans

 Why Should You Use Risk Assessment Heat Maps in Business Plans?

-Clear Talk with Investors
+Clear Communication with Investors

 Real-World Example: Restaurant Business Plan Risk Map